badranX/KTbench/README.md

 # KTbench
-A knowledge tracing benchmark library mainly based on Pytorch and Hugging Face datasets.
+A knowledge tracing benchmark library.
+It is mainly based on Pytorch and Hugging Face datasets.

 ## Installation